Xiaomi Mi 9 full review

-Go back a couple of years and few people in the UK had even heard of Xiaomi, but looking into our imaginary crystal ball we're convinced that in a couple more years it is going to have completely transformed the smartphone market not only here in the UK but also in Europe, the US, China, India and elsewhere.
+Go back a couple of years and few people in the UK had even heard of Xiaomi, with the company officially bringing its products to the UK in November 2018.
+Looking into our imaginary crystal ball we're convinced that in a couple more years it is going to have completely transformed the smartphone market not only here in the UK but also in Europe, the US, China, India and elsewhere.

 Xiaomi is a huge - but still pretty young - Chinese mega-brand and its smartphones, which are now officially available in the UK and Europe, undercut the global leaders in a way with which they simply cannot hope to compete.
-The only company that comes even close is OnePlus with the OnePlus 7.
+The only company that comes even close is OnePlus with the OnePlus 7T.